 - Customer Reviews: Review the home inspector’s reviews on popular review sites like Google & TrustPilot.
 National home inspection companies like Pillar To Post Home Inspectors have reviews for every franchise office.
 The past clientele review can help you understand the quality of inspection your house will get.

-- Home Inspector’s Credentials: Check if your home inspector is licensed and whether they are a member of ASHI (American Society of Home Inspectors) or NACHI (National Association of Certified Home Inspectors)
+- Home Inspector’s Credentials: Review the license of the home inspector.
+Are they members of ASHI (American Society of Home Inspectors) or NACHI (National Association of Certified Home Inspectors)?

 - Training and Experience: How many certifications have they done?
 How many homes were inspected in their tenure?
 Do they perform specialized home inspections?